Mahdi321/D-Yelp-Hiring-freelancer/README.md

 Hiring (No need for trust):

  10% of Revenue is mine.
 Don't need to give me code.
-Compiled version with a expiration bomb is acceptable. so if I don't pay your commission it will stop working after a while
+Compiled version with a expiration bomb is acceptable. so if I don't pay your commission it will stop working after a while by that bomb